 Uobei is a place that attracts both locals and tourists!
 That is how you know it is good.

-Day 2: Toyosu Fish Market (Replacement of Tsukiji Fish Market), TeamLab Borderless, Ramen Street, Senso-ji, Akihabara
+Day 2: Toyosu Fish Market, TeamLab Borderless, Ramen Street, Senso-ji, Akihabara

 No Tokyo itinerary would be complete without a visit to the famous Tsukiji Fish Market and its famous tuna auction.
 However, as of 2018, the tuna auction of Tsukiji Fish Market has been moved to Toyosu Market in Odaiba.
 All that remains are the restaurants and vendors on the Tsukiji Outer Market.